tyang816/ProtREM/README.md

     --model_out_name ProSST-2048
 ```

-#### Q: What is the difference between ProtSSN, ProSST and ProtREM?
+#### Q: What is the difference between ProtSSN, ProSST and ProREM?

-A: ProtSSN uses modeling at the amino acid coordinate level, ProSST models on the local structure, and ProtREM explicitly introduces MSA information.
+A: ProtSSN uses modeling at the amino acid coordinate level, ProSST models on the local structure, and ProREM explicitly introduces MSA information.
 They each have their own advantages and disadvantages in real experimental evaluation.

 ## 🙌 Citation

 Please cite our work if you have used our code or data.

 ```
-@article{tan2024protrem,
+@article{tan2024prorem,
   title={Retrieval-Enhanced Mutation Mastery: Augmenting Zero-Shot Prediction of Protein Language Model}, author={Tan, Yang and Wang, Ruilin and Wu, Banghao and Hong, Liang and Zhou, Bingxin}, journal={arXiv:2410.21127},